How to use the command 'plutil' (with examples)

 Explanation:

-• plutil: The command itself.
+• plutil: The command to execute the property list utility.

 Example output: